crisouteda/phone-catalogue-server/README.md

 - DELETE and PUT requests have been changed to be POST requests because of an error with CORS when calling the endpoints from the frontend.

 - Token must be send in the body instead of in the headers because of an error with CORS when calling the endpoints from the frontend.

+- Email check.
+Improve the authentication and ensure the email is valid.

+- Error handling improvements.
+Handle possible errors and return better error messages